The C300z DJ speakers by Mackie come loaded with some great features that will carry sound the way it should, all the way across the dance floor.

 These speakers have been precision tuned by the EAW loudspeaker engineering team, which has more than twenty-five years of speaker expertise.
 EAW is known for its loudspeaker systems that are designed for critical applications such as major concerts and NFL games.

 While those loudspeakers are definitely on a whole different level compared to these speakers by Mackie, the fact that their team tested and tuned these speakers is a huge selling point for anyone who’s familiar with EAW and their accomplishments.

 Did you know that tuning a crossover typically involves dozens of important tuning options that most manufacturers tend to overlook?
 It’s also about balancing the design of the speakers themselves in order to achieve the best results and sound quality.

-The crossover in these speakers is a LICC design, also known as a low impedance compensated crossover, complete with an asymmetrical slow.
+The crossover in the C300z is a LICC design, also known as a low impedance compensated crossover, complete with an asymmetrical slow.
 With the crossover points and EQ precisely chosen so that the width of the beam patterns matches both drivers, these speakers offer a much more natural sound even when at a higher volume.

 If you’ve ever been in a club and noticed that the music sounds much better when you’re standing right in front of the DJ booth as opposed to hanging out at the back of the club, this is often due to an inadequate setup and poor speaker quality.

 The Mackie C300z come equipped with a multi-cell horn throat aperture that’s designed to prevent this problem.
 Basically, the speakers allow for more even and much wider dispersion of mid and high frequencies.
 This means that even people at the back of the club will enjoy high-quality sound.